zbturtle/Neutrality/README.md

-Neutrality is a hacking toolkit built off of others.
+Neutrality is a top of the line hacking toolkit that provides the ability to do so much more then other tools offer.
+Using Neutrality, anyone can learn how to hack and grow an interest for the topic.
+Hope you enjoy it! ~The creator(Zbturtle)